cloudknit-io/cloudknit/docs/provision/approval.md

 In this sample example we are **provisioning** an environment called **sandbox**.

-Once your YAML is pushed, you will see a similar card on **zlifecycle dashboard**
+Once your YAML is pushed, you will see a similar card on **zlifecycle Environments** page.

 <br/>